Cracking The Code: Understanding The 10 Reasons For Procrastination (For The 40+)

 Reasons Why You Procrastinate As You Age

 The art of procrastination is a masterpiece perfected with age!
-Once you hit the fabulous 40s, it’s like the procrastination habit sprinkles a special blend of “Why do it now when you can do it… well, eventually” dust over your life.
+Once you hit the fabulous 40s, the procrastination habit constantly questions “Why do it now when you can do it… well, eventually” take over your life.

 The theory behind the logic of procrastinating is, “It’s not that you can’t get things done, but why rush when you can take your sweet time?”
 Lol.